EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 - Contact info & preferences: Optional `FirstName`, `LastName`, `Email`, `Phone`, plus `WantsEmailUpdates` and `WantsSmsUpdates` are stored per ticket for future parts (e.g., sending updates).

 ### Part 2: Events & Announcements
-- Events storage: `EventsService` maintains in-memory collections with JSON persistence to `events.json`.
+- Events storage: `EventsService` keeps events in memory and saves to `events.json`
-- Announcements storage: Similar JSON persistence to `announcements.json`.
+- Announcements storage: Similar setup with `announcements.json`
-- User search history: Individual JSON files per session ID (`search_history_<sessionId>.json`) for personalized recommendations.
+- User search history: Each user gets their own file (`search_history_<sessionId>.json`) for recommendations
-- Advanced data structures: All collections (Stack, Queue, PriorityQueue, Dictionary, SortedDictionary, ConcurrentDictionary, HashSet) are maintained in memory and synchronized with JSON files.
+- Data structures: All the collections (Stack, Queue, etc.) are kept in memory and saved to JSON files
-- Session management: User sessions tracked via `HttpContext.Session.Id` for recommendation personalization.
+- Session management: Tracks users by session ID for personalized recommendations

 ### General
 - No database server required; runs offline.